 While the bread is rising, preheat the oven to 350°F.

-Once risen, place the loaves in the oven and bake for 35 to 40 minutes.
-Or until a digital thermometer read at least 190°.
+Once risen, place the loaves in the oven and bake for about 30 minutes, or until a digital thermometer reads between 180° and 200°F.

 Immediately remove the loaves from the oven and also from the loaf pans.
 Let cool on a rack completely before slicing.